denis-ev/VivumLab/website/docs/software/authelia.md

 run: **`vlab update_one service=authelia`**

 ## Need more help?
-Further information regarding services can be found. <br>
+Further information regarding services can be found. <br />
-General Information can be found in the [documentation](https://docs.vivumlab.com). <br>
+General Information can be found in the [documentation](https://docs.vivumlab.com). <br />
 Additional assistance can be found on our [Contact Us](https://docs.vivumlab.com/Contact-us) page.